Wiladams/ndt/README.md

 Windows, the graphics subsystem is primarily supported by blend2d for vector graphics.

+In the directory structure, the '\primary' directory contains a bunch of very useful stuff that makes the programming super easy to play with.
+Of particular note are

+At a bare minimum, you should compile these into your application so that you can put a windows on the screen with one line of code.

+apphost.h
+appmain.cpp

+For even more convenience, you can include the p5 set of functions.
+These two files make it possible to write programs that roughly follow the P5 model of programming.
+Very easy to do fairly simple things.

+p5.hpp
+p5.cpp

 At the moment, the projects do not leverage much of WinRT, but it does not preclude its usage either.